kkoch986/js-parse/README.md

 ArgList( Arg(a), Arg(b), Arg(c), Arg(d) )
 ```

+##### abandon

+The `abandon` option will cause the matched production to be dropped from the parser
+stack.
+This means when for all intents and purposes it vanishes from the parse
+tree.
+I added this option to support really incremental processing.

+For example, the `statement_list` defined in [NodePL](https://github.com/kkoch986/nodepl/blob/master/grammars/source.json#L28-L32).
+In that case I had no use for the statements once they were already parsed since
+they were handled by the EventEmitter.
+What would happen when parsing large files
+with a few thousand statements is it would parse pretty fast but on the file step
+it would have to traverse all the way back to the beginning of the file.
+This was
+a waste, so instead i drop them from the parse tree and a 10s parse is transformed
+into a 0.5s parse!

 ### Productions

 Defining the productions is the most crucial part of the parser description.